The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 The cell phones that made our list met specific criteria selected by our tech team after 100 hours of research and hands-on testing.
 To make the cut, each cell phone had to meet the following requirements:

-- No contracts: If you’ve been a SeniorLiving.org reader for even a short time, you probably know that we’re not fans of long-term contracts.
-All of the phones on our list have month-to-month payment options, so you can cancel at any time for any reason without facing fines.
+- No contracts: If you’ve been a SeniorLiving.org reader for even a short time, you probably know we’re not fans of long-term contracts.
+All the phones on our list have month-to-month payment options, so you can cancel at any time for any reason without facing fines.

 -

-1. Consumer Cellular GrandPad - Best tablet
+1. Consumer Cellular GrandPad - Best Tablet

 What we like most